3 Ingredient Peanut Butter Balls

 How to make peanut butter balls

-- Choose the right peanut butter: Always use smooth peanut butter and not one that separates from the oil or one that is too chunky.
+- Choose the right peanut butter.
+Always use smooth peanut butter and not one that separates from the oil or one that is too chunky.
+I find all-natural peanut butter is best for these.

-- Add texture: Fold through some chopped nuts, chocolate chips, coconut flakes, or anything you like!
+- Add mix-ins.
+Fold through some chopped nuts, chocolate chips, coconut flakes, or anything you like!

 Storage instructions